MatanBobi/advanced-react-session-1/README.md

 ## Step 2

-Use a specific hook to prevent the visible pokemons list from being re-calculated on every render.
+Use a specific hook to prevent the visible Pokemons list from being re-calculated on every render.

 ## Step 3